hitchh1k3r/LudumDare39/README.md

-Ludum Dare 39 :: Theme TBA
+Ludum Dare 39 :: Theme "Running out of Power"
 ====================

 A game made in 48 hours for the [39th Ludum Dare](https://ldjam.com/events/ludum-dare/39) game development competition using [Unity](https://unity3d.com/).
-The theme was "??????????".
+The theme was "Running out of Power".
 At some point I may update this template text with a proper description... until then enjoy the mystery.

 License
 -----------